 Jason Whitlark, Ph.D.

-Professor of New Testament in the BIC
+- Professor of New Testament and Christian Origins, BIC

 - Enabling Fidelity to God: Perseverance in Hebrews in Light of the Reciprocity Systems of the Ancient Mediterranean Milieu (Paternoster 2008)